 - Proven, Effective, Tested – Thermacell Tick Control Tubes are no-spray, no-mess, easy way to kill backyard deer ticks...

-- Keeps ticks away – 24 tubes protect 1 Acre for one application; Apply 2x per Year; apply in spring and summer for...
+- Keeps ticks away – 24 tubes treated with permethrin protect 1 Acre for one application; Apply 2x per Year, in spring...

 - Easy to apply – place tubes around yard where mice are found such rock walls, wood piles, brush, sheds, bushes, decks...